ravenawk/new_pb/docs/blog/posts/collections.md

 authors:
   - pat
 ---

-# Ansible Collections - A Primer
+Ansible content collections, often referred to simply as collections, enable the addition of content not included in Ansible core.
+Each collection bundles related roles, playbooks, modules, and plugins together.

-Ansible content collections, often called collections, are a way to add content not included in Ansible core.
-Roles, playbooks, modules, and plugins can be included in a collection, allowing bundling of similar content together.
+Let's examine how to install and use Ansible collections.

 <!-- more -->
 Collections first appeared in Ansible 2.8 as a technical preview.
 Ansible 2.10 moved most modules from the main Ansible repository to separate collections repositories.